Sunday, January 19, 2025

 I thought that I would begin with a photo since I know that most of my family will turn their button-noses up at Liver and Onions.
 Too bad, because it is delicious!
 While Dad simply tolerated it, Mom and I loved it.
 Sandy was not a fan, so she managed to avoid it when it was on the dinner table.
 Not sure how she did it, because I thought the rule was we could only refuse three foods....so one should pick carefully!

 For really good liver and onions, it starts with finding really outstanding calves liver.
 This will not be found in a liver-shaped package in the freezer section.
 I prefer the liver to be sliced one-half or (a bit over inch) thick.
 If calves liver cannot be found, then beef liver will need to do, but it will not be as fantastic.
 (This being said, our beef liver will be better than 99% of the fine restaurants who make it.)
 For each pound of liver, use two medium onions.
 If using beef liver, soak it in milk for the duration of slicing the onions and preparing a skillet to brown them.
 Once soaked, transfer the liver pieces to paper towel and dry them well!
-If using calves liver, just put the slices on paper towel after rinsing to get the surface dry.
+If using calves liver, just put the slices on paper towel and dry the surface.

 Using a heavy skillet (like cast iron,) heat some oil to saute the onions until they get some carmelization.
 If using castiron, heat the skillet before adding oil.
 When the oil shimmers, add the sliced onions.